DevOpsSankarVG/tricase/README.md

 vi  /etc/containerd/config.toml
 disabled_plugins = ["cri"]

-<h3> to mitigate the error execution phase prefight  .while building the master server with kubeadm update the kernel values </h3>
+To mitigate the error execution phase prefight  .while building the master server with kubeadm update the kernel values the ip forwarding and iptable need to be be modifed at the kernal level

 -cat << EOF | sudo tee /etc/sysctl.d/k8c.conf
 -net.bridge.bridge-nf-call-iptables = 1